LucasCoelho01/tech-challenge-02/README.md

 kubectl port-forward service/java-api-service 8080:80

 ## Testar a aplicação:
-Para testar a aplicação basta importar a Collection(anexa na raiz do projeto) no Postman e enviar as requisições fdhgfd
+Para testar a aplicação basta importar a Collection(anexa na raiz do projeto) no Postman e enviar as requisições